krisp

 Using phonetic transcriptions enables them to explain the articulation of sounds and helps students understand the phonological rules of a language.

-Speech therapy
+Speech Therapy

-Speech therapists use phonetic transcription to assess and diagnose speech disorders.
+Speech therapists use phonetic transcription of words to assess and diagnose speech disorders.
 These professionals use phonetic transcriptions to help them identify the errors their clients make during a speech and will use this analysis to design a customized therapy plan to address the specific issues.

 During a translation or interpretation practice, professionals often prefer using phonetic transcriptions to maintain the fidelity of the original spoken content.